wp-plugins/smart-countdown-fx/readme.txt

 == Changelog ==

+= 0.9.7 =

-Varsion 0.9.7 - added custom styles shortcode attributes
+* added custom styles shortcode attributes

+= 0.9.6 =

+* bug fixes

+= 0.9.5 =

-Version 0.9.5 - support for Event import plugins, bug fixes
+* support for Event import plugins
+* bug fixes

+= 0.9 =

-First release 0.9
+* First release

+== Upgrade Notice ==

+Please upgrade to at least 0.9.5 in order to be able to use event import plugins (upgrade to the latest version is always recommended)

+== Known issues ==

+= Setting timezone to some "UTC+/-" values in general site settings causes an error in time zone detection and the widget is not displayed =
+Workaround: please select one of the time zones from geographical locations list.